 Graduates of our department will have the necessary preparation to be eligible to sit for the National Board of Certified Counselors examination, known as the National Counselor Examination® and the National Certified Rehabilitation Counselor Exam.

 We prepare MFT, School, and Clinical Mental Health Counseling (CMHC) counseling students for the following licenses/credentials respectively: MFT license eligibility (Marriage & Family Therapy Program), Licensed Professional Clinical Counselor (CMHC program), PPS Credentialing (School Counseling Program), and CRC Credentialing (Rehabilitation Program).
-Career, College, School, Marriage Family & Child Counseling are accredited by the Council of Accreditation in Counseling and Related Educational Programs (CACREP), and School Counseling is also accredited by the California Commission on Teacher Credentials (CTC).
+Career, Clinical Mental Health Counseling, College, School, Marriage Family & Child Counseling are accredited by the Council of Accreditation in Counseling and Related Educational Programs (CACREP), and School Counseling is also accredited by the California Commission on Teacher Credentials (CTC).
 The Career Counseling specialization is one of only eight in the country to receive this accreditation.

 Finally, the Department of Counseling is committed to excellence and professionalism, and the faculty strive to guide and to prepare students towards that end.